somhi/PCXT_DeMiSTify/README.md

 Follow core discussion at https://misterfpga.org/viewtopic.php?t=4680

-Follows original readme (with some crossed out where does not apply).
+Follows original readme (with some crossed out text where does not apply).